27 stranded Nigerian girls evacuated from Lebanon arrive Abuja

 “Make sure you follow the protocols they advised you on; you know what to do to recover your passports again.

-The Foreign Affairs Ministry spokesperson told journalists that the stranded Nigerians were evacuated in line with the federal government’s guidelines on COVID-19 evacuations.
+The Foreign Affairs Ministry spokesman told newsmen that the stranded Nigerians were evacuated in line with the Federal Government’s guidelines on COVID-19 evacuations.

 He explained that their passports were retrieved from them upon arrival and they are expected to collect them back with proof of COVID-19 tests which they are expected to take again once they complete their 14-day self-isolation.